StellarSand/privacy-settings/Privacy Settings/Windows-10-Privacy-Settings.md

 #### Windows Security

-- Open Windows Security > Virus & Threat Protection > Virus & Threat Protection > Manage Settings > All protections on (Except automatic sample submission)
+- Virus & threat protection > Virus & threat protection settings > Manage settings > All protections on (Except automatic sample submission)
-- Open Windows Security > Firewall & Network Protection > All firewalls should be on for domain, public and private networks
+- Firewall & network protection > All firewalls should be on for domain, public and private networks.